 The Code covers the industry's activities only.
 However those interacting with industry as individuals or organisations also have a responsibility to ensure that their interactions comply with relevant legal requirements and are asked to follow the Code where relevant and not make requests that are not in accordance with the Code.
 Most of those interacting with the industry, other than patients, are covered by a selection of professional codes and guidance.
-For example, the General Medical Council 'Good Medical Practice', the General Pharmaceutical Council 'Standards of conduct, ethics and performance' and the Nursing & Midwifery Council 'Standards of conduct, performance and ethics for nurses and midwives'.
+For example, the General Medical Council Ethics guidance for doctors, the General Pharmaceutical Council's Standards for pharmacy professionals and the Nursing & Midwifery Council's Professional standards of practice and behaviour for nurses and midwives.

+In a joint statement, the Chief Executives of statutory regulators of health and care professionals (which refers to individuals regulated by one of nine regulators overseen by the Professional Standards Authority, including those referred to above) expect health and social care professionals to "Ensure their professional judgement is not compromised by personal, financial or commercial interests, incentives, targets or similar measures" and to "Refuse all but the most trivial gifts, favours or hospitality, if accepting them could be interpreted as an attempt to gain preferential treatment or would contravene your professional code of practice".

 Patient organisations are likely to be covered by Charity Commission rules as well as their own codes.
-The pharmaceutical industry takes note of all relevant codes and guidance as well as the ABPI Code.
-Transparency The industry recognises that transparency is an important means of building and maintaining confidence.
+The pharmaceutical industry takes note of all relevant codes and guidance as well as the ABPICode.

+Transparency

+The industry recognises that transparency is an important means of building and maintaining confidence.
 The operation of the Code, including the complaints procedure, is a demonstration of the industry's commitment to transparency as are the requirement to declare pharmaceutical company involvement in activities and materials and the publication of detailed reports of cases considered under the Code.
 The industry's global agreement to disclose certain clinical trial data is another example of the industry's commitment to transparency.
 Companies also have to publish the summary details and results of non-interventional studies as well as the monetary value of certain support to patient organisations.

 Other transparency changes, effective in 2012 and 2013, included disclosure of the total amount of fees paid to consultants for certain services and the total amounts paid to sponsor attendance at meetings organised by third parties.
+As set out in the 2014 Code, starting in 2015 transparency was extended in relation to disclosure of fees and sponsorship provided to health professionals and healthcare organisations, including naming the recipients in many instances.

+Sanctions

-As set out in the 2014 Code, starting in 2015 transparency will be extended in relation to disclosure of fees and sponsorship provided to health professionals and healthcare organisations, including naming the recipients in many instances.
-The 2015 data will be disclosed in 2016.
-Sanctions In each case where a breach of the Code is ruled, the company concerned must give an undertaking that the practice in question has ceased forthwith and that all possible steps have been taken to avoid a similar breach in the future.
+In each case where a breach of the Code is ruled, the company concerned must give an undertaking that the practice in question has ceased forthwith and that all possible steps have been taken to avoid a similar breach in the future.
 An undertaking must be accompanied by details of the action taken to implement the ruling.
 At the conclusion of a case a detailed case report is published.

 Additional sanctions are imposed in serious cases.
 These can include: